saugat76/uav_nw_madql_connectivity_tensorflow/README.md

 Inside visual studio code click on "New File" and in file and inside explorer tab click on "Clone Repository".
 Enter the URL of this git repo to run this code. https://github.com/saugat76/UAV_SubBand_Allocation_DQN.
+## 6) Adjust the memory limit and the configuration of GPU according to you system capability.